liawesomesaucer/typescript-react-fullstack-boilerplate/README.md

 ## First-time Setup

 * Install [yarn](https://yarnpkg.com/en/docs/install)
-* Copy the `.env.example` to your `.env`
+* Copy the `.env.example` to your `.env`, making changes as needed
 * Install Webpack globally `yarn global add webpack`
 * Install typescript globally `yarn global add typescript`
 * Install mongo globally `yarn global add mongo`.
 In one terminal, run `sudo mongod` to spin up a database.
-Note `example.env` is configured to connect to a database on localhost, but you can configure it as you like
+Note the example env is configured to connect to a database on localhost, but you can configure it as you like
 * Inside the main directory of the project, run `yarn` to install dependencies

 Go ahead and run